-Confidence through recognition by adults
+Confidence--through recognition by adults

-Belonging by building relationships with other youth
+Belonging--by building relationships with other youth

-Quality family time to strengthen the parent/child bond
+Quality family time---to strengthen the parent/child bond

-Social skills through interacting with others
+Social skills--through interacting with others

-Leadership skills through leading other youth
+Leadership skills--through leading other youth

-Citizenship to become responsible community members
+Citizenship--to become responsible community members

 What’s expected of me as a parent?

-Volunteering will help strengthen the bond between parent and child.
 Buffalo Trace Council provides the training and coaching to make volunteers and their activities successful.

 What’s the cost of Scouting?

 The cost associated with Scouting is comparable to other youth activities, and can vary by program and community.
-Families are responsible for minimal joining fees with the National Boys Scouts of America, and also for purchasing a uniform shirt, a few patches, and a belt.
+Families are responsible for joining fees with the National Boys Scouts of America, and also for purchasing a handbook, uniform shirt, a few patches, and a belt.
 Financial assistance is available for families who qualify.
 Please do not allow the price of Scouting to prevent you from joining our organization!

-Each summer your Scout is invited to experience the wide variety of outdoor fun during Cub Scout Day Camp.
+Each summer your Scout is invited to experience a wide variety of outdoor fun during Cub Scout Day Camp.
 Youth enjoy multiple days of outdoor activities that include games, crafts, science, water activities, and shooting sports (with certified instructors), and most importantly, lots of FUN!
 Day Camp opportunities are offered throughout our 15 county service area so you can find a date and location that works for you!